Shmuel Sambursky

 Shmuel Sambursky, or Samuel Sambursky (שמואל סמבורסקי; 1900-1990) was a German-Israeli physicist, professor, and philosopher.
 He was a professor of Physics and Natural Sciences and Philosophy of Science at the Hebrew University.
 He was also a member of the Israel Academy of Sciences and Humanities.
 In 1968 he was awarded the Israel Prize in Humanities.

 Early life

 Sambursky was born in Königsberg, Germany on the 30 October 1900.
-Educated in at the University of Konigsberg, he wrote his PhD dissertation on proof by negation in Physics and Mathematics under the direction of Theodor Kaluza in 1923, Sambursky emigrated to Mandatory Palestine in 1924.
+Educated at the University of Konigsberg, he wrote his PhD dissertation on proof by negation in Physics and Mathematics under the direction of Theodor Kaluza in 1923, Sambursky emigrated to Mandatory Palestine in 1924.